 In July 1758, the British won their first great victory at Louisbourg, near the mouth of the St. Lawrence River.
 A month later, they took Fort Frontenac at the western end of the river.
-Then they closed in on Quebec, where Gen. James Wolfe won a spectacular victory on the Plains of Abraham, September 1759 (though both he and the French commander, the Marquis de Montcalm, were fatally wounded).
+In September 1758, General John Forbes captured Fort Duquesne for the British, and Fort Pitt—named after William—was built on the site, giving the British a key stronghold near what is today Canada.
+The British then closed in on Quebec, where Gen. James Wolfe won a spectacular victory in the Battle of Quebec on the Plains of Abraham in September of 1759 (though both he and the French commander, the Marquis de Montcalm, were fatally wounded).
 With the fall of Montreal in September 1760, the French lost their last foothold in Canada.
 Soon, Spain joined France against England, and for the rest of the war Britain concentrated on seizing French and Spanish territories in other parts of the world.